Monthly Archives: September 2012

 If regional filmmaking was a term applied globally, then Early Frost is as regional as a phone code.
 It was shot in Blacktown and the only snippets of knowledge that I could gather were that many people from that area have heard about it or in effect, know someone who was involved with its production.
 The reasons as to why it hasn’t been reviewed or given the time of day are indeed a mystery, because it was picked up by Medusa Communications ltd and they were a fairly large VHS distributor back in the day.
 It just seems to be the one that got away.

-It boasts a 6.3 rating on the IMDB.
-6.3!
-That’s one decimal more than Alien Resurrection.
+It boasts a 7.3 rating on the IMDB.
+73!
+That’s only .6 decimals away from Halloween.
 I should also inform you that it is listed there and on other sites that reuse the IMDB’s info as a ‘thriller’.
 Well that’s only half-true.
 I picked it up moons ago at a car boot sale not expecting a slasher, but trust me, it is 100% a hopeful stab at making Australia’s Dressed to Kill.
 Personally I quite like Aussie horror and especially their experiments within the slasher sub-genre.
 In only a few attempts, they have covered everything possible from a classy Carpenter-lite suspense treat (Coda) to a campy bucket of stale fondue (Houseboat Horror).
-Let’s see where Early Frost sits amongst those brandings…
+Let’s see where Early Frost sits amongst those gateposts…

 A private detective discovers a link in some recent fatal accidents that hint at the possibility that they were in fact murders.
 Along with a local boy who keeps news clippings on such events, the pair begins to investigate the possibility that there is an intelligent serial killer on the lose…

 Cinema is a truly amazing form of media because it has the ability to seriously meddle with your emotions.
 Some films can make you laugh, some can make you cry.
-Some can lead you to chew your nails until you’re almost down to the skin.
-I was hoping to post a review of Early Frost much earlier (pun intended), but what I kept getting when trying to finish the flick was the uncontrollable urge to go to sleep.
+Some can be so suspenseful that they lead you to chew your nails until they’re almost down to the skin.
+I was hoping to post a review of Early Frost much earlier (pun intended), but what I kept getting when watching the flick was the uncontrollable urge to go to sleep.
 I mean, like seriously.
-After a record 14 cups of coffee in twelve hours, I have finally got to watch it all the way through – yay!
-It’s a slasher that’s far more ‘er’ than it is ‘slash’, as in we are not treated to any rubber masked psychopaths stalking bra-less bimbos in boob-tubes.
+After a record 14 cups of coffee in twelve hours, I have finally got to see it all the way through – yay!
+It’s a slasher that’s far more ‘er’ than it is ‘slash’, because we are not treated to any rubber masked psychopaths that stalk bra-less bimbos in boob-tubes.
 We do however get bundles of killer-cam shots from our unseen nut job with audible breathing difficulty, so the Halloween influences are present and correct.
-It’s a character driven story, with a huge emphasis on the mystery.
-There’s no real lead player to bond with.
-I mean, we don’t get a final girl or boy in the traditional sense.
-Instead it flows more like a study on a family – mother and her two sons – and their dark secrets.
+It’s a character driven story, with a huge emphasis on the mystery, but without a traditional final boy or girl to drive the story.
+Instead it flows more like a study on a family – a mother and her two sons – and their dark secrets.

 The single parent is a clichéd ‘bad movie mum’ without one redeeming feature.
-She’s a horrible bitch to watch on the screen and she thinks more about getting drunk and laid than she does her two boys.
-She was also inadvertently responsible for the death of the kids’ father, which has left an uneasy chemistry in the house.
-The scenes are competently written, well staged and fairly comfortable to watch.
-The only real problem is the pacing, which although is never bordering on being drastically slow is still rather long winded.
+She’s a horrible bitch to watch on the screen and she thinks more about getting drunk and laid than she does looking after her two boys.
+She was also inadvertently responsible for the death of their father, which has left an uneasy chemistry in the house.
+These scenes of story development are competently written, well staged, comfortable to watch and the cast do a fairly good job with what they were given.
+Most of them were signed from TV shows that were popular at the time, including Aussie screen legend, Guy Doleman.
+Along for the ride also was Joanne Samuel, who played Mel Gibson’s wife in Mad Max and the tortured protagonist in Alison’s Birthday.

 For a movie that wants you to be engrossed in its puzzle, it delivers a really poor conclusion.
 I mean, it was easy to figure out, but very hard to believe.
 (I mean how did he know that stuff?)
 Then the final image throws a complete curveball on us that was surely meant to be quite smart, but it’s just confusing and annoying.